Check Engine Light Flashing But No Codes: Let’s Crack This!

 4. Damaged Fuel Injectors

 If the fuel injector is any of the engine cylinders is damaged, it will also cause engine misfires and flashing check engine light.
-Fuel injector is just like a control valve that is electronically controlled by the ECU (Engine Control Unit).
+Fuel injector is just like a control solenoid valve that is electronically controlled by the ECU (Engine Control Unit).

 If the fuel injector injects too much fuel, it will foul the spark plugs and cause engine misfires.
 In my guide on car won’t start after replacing fuel injectors, I have explained how to test fuel injectors.